zhehaowang/zhehao.me/tech-notes/conversations/readme.md

 Atune to what is missing inside you.
 The key is to observe.
 The ideal can often be concealed in contradiction.

+The coquette.
+Self-sufficient, confident, aloof, plays hot and cold (or just cold).
+Self-sufficiency and confidence attracts.
+Andy Warhol, Narcissus, Josephine Bonaparte.

+The charmer.
+Focus the attention on your subject and appeal to your subject's ego and self consciousness.
+Humble and polite.
+Wait for the right time.
+Zhou Enlai, Benjamin Disraeli.